Regular deadheading ensures the blooms keep coming all season long

 Some flowers, like columbine, echinacea and butterfly weed are prolific self-seeders.
 If you’re looking to produce lots of new baby plants, leave the seed heads on and they’ll quickly spread around your garden.

-Don’t be afraid to get out those pruners!
+And don’t be afraid to get out those pruners!

 It’s rare to damage a plant by cutting it.
 Use common sense while removing spent flowers, taking care to hide your cuts under existing foliage.
 You will be rewarded with a flush of new blooms!